Using a smart phone is the easiest and most affordable way to make video for your business

 If there’s a sudden noise or bang when you’re recording have the confidence to stop and start again.
 It’ll be worth it.

-If the subject of your video is a person – whether that’s yourself or someone else, then the audience really need to be able to see them clearly, so think carefully about your lighting.
+If the subject of your video is a person, yourself or someone else, then the audience really need to be able to see them clearly.

 And if you’re going to be recording video regularly you might want to up the ante and consider investing in a soft light kit.
-Something as simple as this LED phone case can really make quite a difference
+Something as simple as a light-up phone case can really make quite a difference

 When it comes to background, make it relevant to what you’re talking about or your business.
 Make it visual too but without it being too distracting.

 So there you have it, my pro tips to better smart phone video.
-Stop making excuses and start shooting like a pro!
+Stop making excuses and start shooting like a pro.
+Or if you want some hand holding, we run a huge array of videography training and video making courses.